Regenleif's Guide to Druiding

 Fourth Bracelet: again, energy boosts are useless; they only increase your energy pool, while Focus increases your spellpower AND your energy pool -- bad choice!

-Below is a system I recommend to all my apprentices in their early levels: alternate adding Focus and Vitality every level.
-I really, really enjoy this build, and even made an endgame Druid alt solely using it: I never had reason to use a rebirth book!
-At low levels, the advantage of more health and the advantage of more spellpower balance out, hence the alternation.
+Below is a stat distribution system I recommend to all my apprentices in their early levels: alternate adding Focus and Vitality each level.
+I really, really enjoy this build, so much so I made a second Druid, stuck with it to level 220, and had no issues with health or spellpower being unbalanced.

 V - Vitality